In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 - The scope of employment is too narrow, unable to break through the "experience wall";

-- Labor dispatch companies disguise themselves as direct-hire recruiters.
+- Labor dispatch companies disguise themselves as direct-hire recruitment.

 |---|---|---|---|---|---|---|---|